CoLadder: Supporting Programmers with Hierarchical Code Generation in Multi-Level Abstraction: CoLadder: Design Process Goals

-\paragraph{\textbf{Verify Generated Code through Prompts}} All participants expressed frustration with current code generation tools that incessantly suggest results, forcing them to switch between prompt authoring and code verifying continuously (\textbf{C3}).
+All participants expressed frustration with current tools that constantly suggest results, leading to continuous switching between prompt authoring and code evaluation (\textbf{C3}).
 They noted that although this context switching may seem trivial, it significantly disrupts their overall programming flow.
-P6 mentioned, \qt{Sometimes I know it [the generated code] would not be correct, but I will still look into it,} and P4 explained that their thought process is \qt{probably this time the generated code is correct, who knows?} However, we observed that participants more frequently accepted auto-completed prompts, using them to quickly \pqt{verify if the system had accurately captured my [their] intents.}{P3} (\textbf{S7}) Some participants (P1, P2, P5), deliberately waited for the code assistants to auto-complete their prompts, which further \pqt{reduced the time needed to verify the generated code.}{P2}
+P6 mentioned, \qt{Sometimes I know it [the generated code] would not be correct, but I will still look into it,} and P4 explained that \qt{probably this time the generated code is correct, who knows?} However, we observed that participants more frequently accepted auto-completed prompts, using them to quickly \pqt{verify if the system had accurately captured my [their] intents.}{P3} (\textbf{S7}) Some participants (P1, P2, P5), deliberately waited for the code assistants to auto-complete their prompts, which further \pqt{reduced the time needed to verify the generated code.}{P2}